 Staff may access training and professional development with a More Able focus by attending subject specific courses and seminars.
 They may source these events personally or through their department.

-Alternatively, the More Able Coordinator may source a course or event.
+Alternatively, the More Able Lead Teacher may source a course or event.
 For example, some staff have attended specific subject based workshops/courses with students aimed at gaining specialist skills to raise achievement within their subject areas.
 Other accompanying More Able visits include attending a Higher Educational venue aimed at providing excellent training, ideas and inspiration for staff.

 In the Classroom we will provide:-